 Psychologist, Board Member & Former Executive Director

 Dr. Wayne Thurston is credited for his vision and his work to establish Olympia House.
 That vision included viewing each resident as a whole person rather than a set of symptoms; an integrative and holistic style of treatment that uses a variety of therapeutic modalities; and the developing of a treatment plan that truly caters to the individualized needs of each resident of Olympia House.

 Although Dr. Thurston recently retired from his daily role with Olympia House, he remains a Board Member at Large and continues to offer his knowledge of clinical psychology for the betterment of our ongoing work.

 Wendy Walsh, Ph.D.

-Wendy Walsh, Ph.D. is a licensed Clinical Psychologist who has more than 20 years of counseling and leadership experience in the treatment of addictions.
+Wendy Walsh, Ph.D. is a licensed Clinical Psychologist with more than 20 years of counseling and leadership experience in the treatment of addictions.
 Dr. Walsh graduated from the California School of Professional Psychology with a Ph.D. in Community/Clinical Psychology in 1995.
 Beginning in 1997, Dr. Walsh served for several years as the Drug Abuse Program Coordinator at the Federal Correctional Institute, Safford Arizona.
-After returning to California she worked for managed behavioral health care, and then a number of California Correctional Institutions while also maintaining a private practice.
+After returning to California, she worked for managed behavioral health care, and then a number of California Correctional Institutions while also maintaining a private practice.
 Beginning in 2012 Dr. Walsh initially filled the role of Assistant Clinical Director and then Clinical Director of a number of addiction treatment centers in the Los Angeles area.
 Dr. Walsh recently returned to Northern California where she previously completed her undergraduate education.